urbit/docs/learn/hoon/hoon-tutorial/type-polymorphism.md

 Hoon supports type polymorphism at the core level.
 That is, each core has certain polymorphic properties that are tracked and maintained as metadata by Hoon's type system.
 (See `+$  type` of `hoon.hoon`.)
 These properties determine the extent to which a core can be used as an interface for values of various types.

 This is rather vaguely put so far.
 We can clarify by talking more specifically about the kinds of polymorphism supported in Hoon.
-There are two kinds of type polymorphism for cores: [genericity](https://en.wikipedia.org/wiki/Generic_programming), to include certain kinds of of [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism); and [variance polymorphism](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science%29), which involves making use of special sub-typing rules for cores.
+There are two kinds of type polymorphism for cores: [genericity](https://en.wikipedia.org/wiki/Generic_programming), to include certain kinds of [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism); and [variance polymorphism](https://en.wikipedia.org/wiki/Covariance_and_contravariance_%28computer_science%29), which involves making use of special sub-typing rules for cores.

 If you don't understand these very well, that's okay.
 We'll explain them.
 Let's begin with the former.